Skip to content

 When was the PocketStation released in Japan?

-Sony released the PocketStation in Japan on the 23rd of January 1999.
-The original ship date had been set for the 23rd of December 1998, but a full month delay pushed the launch into early 1999.
+The PocketStation was released in Japan on the 23rd of January 1999.
+The original ship date had been set for the 23rd of December 1998, but the launch was delayed by a full month.